Classification of 7-dimensional Einstein nilradicals

 \section{Abstract}

 The problem of classifying Einstein solvmanifolds, or equivalently, Ricci soliton nilmanifolds, is known to be equivalent to a question on the variety $\mathfrak{N}_n(\CC)$ of $n$-dimensional complex nilpotent Lie algebra laws.
 Namely, one has to determine which $\mathrm{GL}_n(\CC)$-orbits in $\mathfrak{N}_n(\CC)$ have a critical point of the squared norm of the moment map.
-The set $\mathfrak{N}_7(\CC) / \mathrm{GL}_7(\CC)$ is formed by $148$ nilpotent Lie algebras and $6$ curves of pairwise non-isomorphic nilpotent Lie algebras.
-In this paper, we give a complete classification of the aforementioned distinguished orbits for $n=7$.
+In this paper, we give a classification result of such distinguished orbits for $n = 7$.
+The set $\mathfrak{N}_7(\CC) / \mathrm{GL}_7(\CC)$ is formed by $148$ nilpotent Lie algebras and $6$ one-parameter families of pairwise non-isomorphic nilpotent Lie algebras.
+We have applied to each Lie algebra one of three main techniques to decide whether it has a distinguished orbit or not.